 Duodenal stent

-Using a duodenal stent to treat a blocked bile duct
+Using a duodenal stent to treat duodenal obstruction associated vomiting

-One way to treat this is the use of a billary stent.
-ThisĀ is a flexible tube made of either plastic or an expanding metal mesh which helps to keep the bile duct open and allows food and fluid to pass through it.
-The stent can reduce the discomfort caused by a blocked duodenum, nausea and vomiting.
+One way to treat this is the use of a duodenal stent.
+This is a flexible tube made of an expanding metal mesh which, when inserted, helps to keep the duodenal walls apart, allowing soft foods and fluid to pass through it, relieving some of the symptoms.

 The procedure

 Your medical team will advise you when to stop eating and drinking before the stent is inserted.
-You will be given sedation through a needle and once you are sleepy the doctor will pass the endoscope down your throat to your duodenum.
-A wire is then passed which guides the stent into the right place.
+You will be given sedation through a cannula, and once you are sleepy, the doctor will pass the endoscope through your mouth, down your throat, and through your stomach to reach the blocked segment of the duodenum.
+A guidewire is then passed down the endoscope and through the blockage into the normal intestine, beyond which the stent is inserted.
+When confirmed to be in the right place, the stent is released, where it springs open to push apart the duodenal walls and relieve the blockage.